Category Archives: OiNK Pre-Release

 WHEN CARTOONiSTS GO BERSERK: OiNK PROMOTiONAL FOLDER

 As part of the marketing push for the first issue of OiNK, IPC Magazines sent out a lot of “blurb” (as co-editor Tony Husband put it) and one particular piece of this caught my eye recently.
-Thanks to a friendly pig pal I can now show you it too.
+Thanks to a friendly pig pal I can show it to you.

 I spotted a photograph of Steve Fitch‘s OiNK collection online and on top of the comics was a special folder wrapped around his copy of the first issue.
 While the inclusion of #1 means this isn’t technically a pre-release piece of marketing, for whoever it was intended for it was to be their first taste of the comic; it was being used to promote the launch and so that’s the section of the site I’m placing this under.